EciStg/order-placement/probe/README.md

 Implementors are required to return a valid, meaningful HTTP Status Code.

 Calling applications are required to check the HTTP Status Code.
-Calling applications are also required to read and obey HTTP/1.1 `Cache-Control` headers.
+Calling applications are also required to read and obey HTTP/1.1 Cache-Control headers.

 A body is optional.
-When a body is provided it must contain an array of one or more probe objects, each of which will contain its own HTTP Status Code.
-If the array contains a single object the HTTP Status Code must match the value returned by the HTTP GET.
+When a body is provided, it must contain an array of one or more probe objects, each of which will contain its own HTTP Status Code.
+If the array contains a single object, the HTTP Status Code must match the value returned by the HTTP GET.

-The bottom probe's `Code` value must be `bottom`.
+The bottom probe's `code` value must be `bottom`.

 1. Version 1.0